ATTENTION!

 Squalicum Harbor launching ramp chart map

 Marked on the chart above with red dots is a four lane two float all tide modern 24/7 ramp, parking, and the overnight visitor docks.
 The parking lot is huge and they have an overflow lot too.
 Fresh water wash down hoses are free for you to use.
-Ramp fee is $5 and there is no parking fee, that's right it's free, even long term is free.
-How cheap can you travel, ( I mean less expensive) Next to the parking area is a restaurant, 24 hour bathrooms, and showers.
+Ramp fee is $5 and there is no parking fee, that's right it's free, even long term is free. (call about free) How cheap can you travel, ( I mean less expensive) Next to the parking area is a restaurant, 24 hour bathrooms, and showers.
 Across the street is a marine store.
 Out on the floats, they have transient boater dock space.
 Payment is self serve at the automated kiosks.

 You may think by looking at maps that Bellingham is far from the Islands, but it is actually the closest jump off point for travel to Sucia, Matia, Patos and Stuart.
 For those camping and traveling on a budget it's your only choice.link to really great map with parks marked, click here